Olivierlu1/lofi-labs/README.md

 *******

-*Direct questions related to README instructions below to Elise.*
+*Direct questions related to the README instructions below to Elise!*

 ## Development Guide
 ### Front End Development